Hello there, the name’s Kayseur.

 So this is an “about me” page, but I’ll also use it as a disclaimer section regarding my translations.
 First, I started this blog a bit on a whim.
-I absolutely love idols and have thus always wanted to spread that love around, but unlike animes or mangas (which I’m quite fond of as well), it’s a domain where very few contents actually end up translated.
+I absolutely love idols and have thus always wanted to spread that love around, but unlike animes or mangas (which I’m quite fond of as well), it’s a domain where very few content actually ends up translated.
 And it’s pretty hard to tell your friend to learn a whole new language just to enjoy a hobby.
 Although I did.
 Twice.

-Regarding my idol tastes themselves, HKT48, NMB48&Keyakizaka46 are pretty much all I’m interested in regarding the 48 groups, with the extra addition of a couple of AKB and NGT members (I’m looking at you, Nakai Rika).
+Regarding my idol tastes themselves, HKT48, NMB48&Keyakizaka46 pretty much sum up my 48G-based group of interests, with the extra addition of a couple of AKB and NGT members (I’m looking at you, Nakai Rika).